stereoplegic/structor/docs/README.md

 As far as we are going to build application, we are choosing `Export App`.
 The modal dialog will worn us about what files will be generated.

-After we will see a green message about a successfull exporting.
+After we will see a green message about a successful exporting.
 Now we can find a new `<APP_DIR>/routes` folder along with files for React/Redux application.
 Additionally, please find the compiled bundle of the application in `<PROJECT_DIR>/build` directory.

 Finally we can run our application in the local Express server, go to the terminal and run following command:
 ```